 Conversely, materials that do not conduct electricity are called insulators.
 Insulators have tightly bound electrons that are not free to move, preventing the flow of electricity.
 Common insulators include rubber, plastic, and glass.

-Why is Aluminum Used in Electrical Systems?
+Why Aluminum Is Common in Electrical Wiring

 Aluminum is used in electrical wiring and systems for several reasons, despite its lower conductivity when compared to copper.
 Here are a few of the main benefits: